limistah/react-here-map/README.md

 ### Props

-- **library**: PropTypes.string.isRequired One of the places library supported by here maps for the requests
+- **library**: PropTypes.string.isRequired One of the places library supported by HERE maps for the requests
 - **query**: PropTypes.string Passing the query externally to initiate the request on load after getting the location of the user